mvysny/mvysny.github.io/_posts/2023-1-8-openttd.md

 * `F1` for pausing.
 Gives you time to plan new rails; also `F4` map is vital for checking particular industry on a map.
 * `A` for railroad building; Ctrl+Click removes tracks.
+* `X` to turn transparent buildings on or off.
+Greatly helps when building rails.
 * `L` for landscaping
 * `6` for demolish
 * `S` to build a signal, `B` to build a bridge, `9` to build a railway station.